Transylvania Colony: Background

 The Royal Proclamation of 1763 that ended the French and Indian War declared lands west of the Appalachians as "Indian Territory" forbidden to colonial settlement.

 Continued provocations by colonial explorers, traders and trappers necessitated some concessions by the Indians to concede lands for settlement in exchange for peace.

-In the 1768 Treaty of Fort Stanwix, the Iroquois ceded their claims on lands south of the Ohio River to the British Empire.
-Although they claimed sovereignty over much of what is now Kentucky, the Iroquois did not actually reside there, as did their nominal vassal, the Shawnee.
+In the 1768 Treaty of Fort Stanwix, the Haudenosaunee ceded their claims on lands south of the Ohio River to the British Empire.
+Although they claimed sovereignty over much of what is now Kentucky, the Haudenosaunee did not actually reside there, as did their nominal vassal, the Shawnee.
 In addition, the Cherokee to the south and southeast used much of the area as their historical hunting grounds.
 Neither of these peoples had been consulted regarding the Stanwix treaty, although a series of borders was worked out with the Cherokee at the Treaty of Hard Labour (1768), the Treaty of Lochaber (1770), and once more in 1771 when they agreed to extend the Lochaber cession into present-day northeast Kentucky.
 The Shawnee, however, had not conducted a boundary agreement with the colonies since 1758 at the Treaty of Easton, giving them a claim to everything west of the Alleghenies.
 Consequently, they began to attack frontier settlers moving into the region.
 This led to Lord Dunmore's War, fought in 1774, primarily between the Shawnee and Virginia Colony.
 The Shawnee lost this brief war and their chief Cornstalk ceded all their claims south of the Ohio River, including Kentucky.

-Also, through much of the second half of the 17th century, a state of war had existed between the "northern tribes" (particularly the Iroquois, and the Lenape and Shawnee who were then tributary to them) and the "southern tribes" of the Cherokee and Catawba, the shared hunting grounds of Kentucky remained a contentious neutral zone.
+Also, through much of the second half of the 17th century, a state of war had existed between the "northern tribes" (particularly the Haudenosaunee, and the Lenape and Shawnee who were then tributary to them) and the "southern tribes" of the Cherokee and Catawba, the shared hunting grounds of Kentucky remained a contentious neutral zone.